dnsimple/dnsimple-elixir/README.md

 client = %Dnsimple::Client{user_agent: "my-app", access_token: "a1b2c3"}
 ```

-Note that the value you provide will be appended to the default `User-Agent` the client uses.
-So, if you use `my-app`, the final header value will be something like `dnsimple-elixir/1.0 my-app`.
+The value you provide will be appended to the default `User-Agent` the client uses.
+For example, if you use `my-app`, the final header value will be `dnsimple-elixir/1.0 my-app` (note that it will vary depending on the client version).

 ## License